KatjaLeonteva/pokemon/README.md

 ### Goals
 A dashboard analyzing Ash's card collection can be useful for multiple purposes depending on what insights we extract from the data.
 Possible use cases are:
-1. Building different types of decks: know which card are available and how they fit into a deck strategy  (e.g. type balance, synergy).
+1. Building different types of decks: know which cards are available and how they fit into a deck strategy  (e.g. type balance, synergy).
 2. Identifying strong cards for competitive play: if Ash wants to play in tournaments he needs to know which cards are powerful and legal.
 3. Collection progress and set completion: if Ash is collecting full sets he needs to know which cards are missing.
 4. Deciding which cards to sell or replace: some cards increase in value and others are not useful for current deck strategy.